jbalmant/Aulinha/README.md

-# Repositório de Exercícios
+# Exercise Repository

-Este é o repositório dedicado aos exercícios em andamento.
-Contribua, pratique e aprimore suas habilidades!
+This is the repository dedicated to ongoing exercises.
+Contribute, practice, and enhance your skills!

-## Contribuindo
+## Contributing

-1. Faça um fork.
+1. Fork the repository.
-2. Faça suas alterações.
+2. Make your changes.
-3. Abra um pull request.
+3. Open a pull request.

-Obrigado por contribuir!
+Thank you for contributing!